 The Forbes Contributor Model: Technology, Feedback, and Incentives

 In 2012, Forbes kick-started the contributor model for independent publishers/writers/business leaders/other experts.
-With this new strategy, Forbes gave a considerable amount of freedom to its vetted contributors on the creation and publication of its quality on the Forbes website.
+With this new strategy, Forbes gave a considerable amount of freedom to its vetted contributors to the creation and publication of its quality on the Forbes website.
 This made the freelance contributors write about specific topics they expertise in with no restriction.

 Contributors were provided with the same technologies as Forbes’ own journalists.
 Forbes tried to keep the contributor model as simple as possible.
 Starting with the Content Curation section, the model included Most Popular Section, Follow on Forbes, and many other sections.
 Curation allowed the contributors to select relevant topics for their audience, whereas Most Popular looked at the number of shares or comments on social media, thus helping the editor to know about the status of an article.
 Sections like Follow on Forbes enabled readers to follow writers of their choice.

-While most of the other publishers used to pay its contributors on the basis of productivity (per article, per word, etc.), forbes.com offered incentives to the contributors based on the number of unique visitors.
+While most of the other publishers used to pay their contributors based on productivity (per article, per word, etc.), Forbes offered incentives to the contributors based on the number of unique visitors.
 This way, Forbes encouraged its contributors to build their community and promote their content.
 As the contributors handled their own content and its promotion, the contributor model offered a feedback loop of data that shared readership data and social sharing statistics.

 Undoubtedly, the contributor model was one of the smart moves of Forbes.
 As this strategy included both content creation and marketing, the model yielded positive results to Forbes.
 Compared to the previous year, the number of unique visitors to the website doubled, making it to 30 million (Src).

 At the time when only two publishers – BuzzFeed and Huffington had sponsored content programs, Forbes established its native-advertising platform BrandVoice (then called AdVoice) for its advertisers, which aimed at helping marketers to elevate their presence in the digital world by republishing their ads on forbes.com, using the same CMS that journalists and editors used for Forbes website.